Yukitoshi12345/Australia-Road-Fatality/README.md

 <br>

-<b> Q3: In the past four years, is there a noticeable trend in the number of road fatalities based on various factors such as speed limits, age, time of day, day of the week, and type of road? </b>
+<b> Q3: In the past five years, is there a noticeable trend in the number of road fatalities based on various factors such as speed limits, age, time of day, day of the week, and type of road? </b>

 <br>